AdwitaSingh1711/Auto-EDA/README.md

 # AutoEDA

-**AutoEDA** is a command-line Python tool for developers and data analysts that performs automatic Exploratory Data Analysis (EDA) on CSV files.
-It summarizes the dataset, identifies missing values, highlights correlations, and can even suggest next steps using an LLM (via [Ollama](https://ollama.com)).
+**AutoEDA** is a command-line Python tool for developers and data analysts.
+It performs automatic Exploratory Data Analysis (EDA) on CSV files.
+It summarizes the dataset, identifies missing values, creates elementary visualisation plots, highlights correlations, and can even suggest next steps using an LLM (via [Ollama](https://ollama.com)).

 ---